1914 Idaho football team

-The 1914 Idaho football team represented the University of Idaho in the 1914 college football season.
-Idaho was led by tenth-year head coach John G. Griffith.
-The first three games were at home in Moscow, with the opener at the fairgrounds, and two on campus at the new MacLean Field.
+The 1914 Idaho football team represented the University of Idaho as a member of the Northwest Conference during the 1914 college football season.
+Led by John G. Griffith in his tenth and final season as head coach, Idaho compiled an overall record of 2–3–1 with a mark of 1–3 in conference play, placing fifth in the Northwest Conference.
+The first three games of the season were at home in Moscow, with the opener at the fairgrounds, and two on campus at the new MacLean Field.